Belongingness: Suicide

 According to Baumeister and Leary, belongingness theory proposes that the desire for death is caused by failed interpersonal processes.
 Similar to Joiner, one is a thwarted sense of belonging due to an unmet need to belong and the other process being a sense that one is a burden on others.
 They argue that all individuals have a fundamental need to belong.
 This need to belong is only met if an individual has frequent, positive interactions with others and feels cared about by significant others.
 The concept of low belonging suggested by interpersonal theory of suicidal behavior is most relevant to parental displacement and adolescent suicidal behavior because it is likely that parental displacement would affect perceived belonging of adolescents.
 It was found that adolescents who averaged at about the age of 16, who experienced both low levels of belonging and displacement had the highest risk for suicide.
 Parental displacement would disrupt the parent-adolescent relationship and consequently would diminish both the frequency and quality of interactions between the two, reducing the adolescent's sense of belonging.

-A study conducted on suicide notes, examined the frequency in themes of thwarted belongingness and perceived burdensomeness in samples of suicide notes.
+A study conducted on suicide notes, examined the frequency of themes of thwarted belongingness and perceived burdensomeness in samples of suicide notes.
 The study of suicide notes has been a useful method for examining the motivations of suicides.
 It is important to note that this research is limited due to the small proportion of completed suicides that actually leave notes.
 This specific study explored the extent to which the content in the suicide notes reflected thwarted belongingness and perceived burdensomeness.
 They also examined the extent to which these two themes were found in the same note.
-This study found that suicide notes did not significantly support the hypothesis that perceived burdensomeness and thwarted belongingness, combine with acquired capability to cause suicidal behavior.
-There was no strong support for the relevance of perceived burdensomeness and thwarted belongingness as motivations of suicide.
+This study found that suicide notes did not significantly support the hypothesis that perceived burdensomeness and thwarted belongingness, combined with acquired capability to cause suicidal behavior.
+There was no strong support for the relevance of perceived burdensomeness and thwarted belongingness as motivations for suicide.
 They did, however, find that the suicide notes of women more frequently contained the theme of perceived burdensomeness and suicide notes of younger people more frequently contained thwarted belongingness.